thapasabiran/thapasabiran/README.md

 # Hi there, I'm Sabiran Thapa 👋

-I'm a passionate Full Stack Developer with a recent specialization in Applied AI.
-I enjoy building efficient and user-friendly web and mobile applications, and I'm always eager to explore new technologies to solve real-world problems.
+I'm a results-driven Full Stack Developer with a passion for building robust web and mobile applications.
+With over 2 years of professional experience in the .NET ecosystem and mobile development, I've recently complemented my skills with a postgraduate certificate in Applied AI Solutions.

+I thrive on solving complex problems and am constantly exploring new technologies.
+My goal is to build efficient, scalable, and user-friendly software that makes an impact.

 ---

-### 🚀 Currently:
-* Deepening my knowledge in Natural Language Processing and LLM fine-tuning.
-* Contributing to projects involving Salesforce (Apex, LWC) and Flutter during my co-op.
-* Always on the lookout for exciting challenges in software and AI development!
+### 🌱 What I'm Currently Focused On
+* At Work: Gaining hands-on experience as a Salesforce Developer Co-op at Eyeo, working with Apex, LWC, and Flows.
+* Personal Project: Building a secure, real-time End-to-End Encrypted (E2EE) Chat Application using Flutter to deepen my mobile and security expertise.
+# Learning: Continuously exploring advanced concepts in AI/ML and modern software architecture patterns.

 ---